tats-u/StringRepeatBench/README.md

 dotnet run -c Release -- --statisticalTest 5% -f "*"
 ```

-`--statisticalTest 5%` performs the Mann-Whitney U test with a 5% significance level.
+- `--statisticalTest 5%` performs the Mann-Whitney U test with a 5% significance level.
+- If you want to run a specific benchmark, you might want to replace `-f "*"` with `-f "<benchmark name>*"`. `-f "*"` runs all the benchmarks, which results in the consumption of a large amount of time.

-If you feel like this benchmark takes too long to run, you might want to add `--maxIterationCount 50` (or less value) to the command above.
+- If you feel like this benchmark takes too long to run, you might want to add `--maxIterationCount 50` (or less value) to the command above.

-If you want to add or change runtimes, you might want to add `-r <baseline runtime> <another runtime #1> <another runtime #2>`.
+- If you want to add or change runtimes, you might want to add `-r <baseline runtime> <another runtime #1> <another runtime #2>`.
+- If you want to preserve past results, you might want to add `--noOverwrite` to the command above.

 ### Generated results